You must submit an application if you will be a NEW student at a:

 It depends on where that school falls in your ranked order of schools.
 If your child is called off a waitlist and you choose to enroll at the school, they will be removed from all waitlists of schools you ranked lower.
 For example, if your child is waitlisted at their 1st, 2nd, and 3rd choice schools, and is called off the waitlist and enrolls at their second choice school, they will be removed from the waitlist of their 3rd choice school, but remain on the waitlist of their 1st choice school.
 We do this to maximize placement of all students and to ensure your child is at their most preferred school.

 Yes.
-If students who apply after you qualify for a lottery preference (such as in-boundary, sibling attending, etc.) that you do not qualify for, then it is possible that they will be placed ahead of your child on the waitlist and your child’s number will increase.
+If students who apply after you qualify for a lottery preference (such as in-boundary, sibling attending, etc.) at a school(s) you applied to that you do not qualify for, then it is possible that they will be placed ahead of your child on the waitlist and your child’s number will increase.

 Yes.
 Once a waitlist offer has been extended, it is up to the individual family whether they would like to accept or decline it.
 Declining an offer removes your child from that school’s waitlist.
 If you would like to decline your offer you may do so online through your family account, or by contacting the school directly.

 Yes, families who miss the lottery application deadlines can apply to schools using the My School DC application.
-The My School DC post-lottery application period begins on February 4 for high school applicants (grades 9-12), and March 3 for all grades.
-Prior to March 27, 2020, only applicants who did not submit a lottery application may apply to up to 12 schools.
-Beginning March 27, there is no restriction as to who can apply and the number of school selections.
+The My School DC post-lottery application period begins on February 2 for high school applicants (grades 9-12), and March 2 for all grades.
+Prior to April 1, 2023, only applicants who did not submit a lottery application may apply to up to 12 schools in the post-lottery period.
+Beginning April 1, 2023 there is no restriction as to who can apply and the number of school selections.

 Families who already have a lottery application can add their students to the waitlist of any school they wish using the original application.
 There is no need for a new application, simply log into your My School DC account and click on the PLUS (+) icon to add more schools.

-Post-lottery applications are automatically added to the bottom of schools’ waitlists in the order in which they are received and below the applicants who applied before the deadline and were waitlisted through the lottery.
-The only exception to this is for applicants that qualify for a lottery preference, such as in-boundary, sibling attending, etc. For example, an applicant with an in-boundary preference will jump ahead of an applicant without an in-boundary preference on the waitlist regardless of when they applied.
+Post-lottery applications are automatically added to the bottom of schools’ waitlists in the order in which they are received and below the applicants who applied by the lottery deadline and were waitlisted through the lottery.
+However, most schools continue to offer lottery preferences, such as in-boundary and sibling attending, in the post-lottery period.
+In these cases an applicant that qualifies for a lottery preference will jump ahead of an applicant without an in-boundary preference on the waitlist regardless of when they applied.

-Although families who did not submit a lottery application can submit a post-lottery application beginning February 4 (9-12th grade) or March 3 (all grades), post-lottery applications cannot be processed until after My School DC has the results from the lottery on March 27, 2020.
+Although families who did not submit a lottery application can submit a post-lottery application beginning February 2 (grades 9-12) or March 2 (all grades), post-lottery applications cannot be processed until after My School DC has released the results from the lottery on April 1, 2022.
+To view your child’s waitlist positions, log into your family account on or after April 1, 2023.

-The mid-year application is an application for students applying to PK3 – grade 12 who move into the District or who seek to transfer from their current school to another DC public school (DCPS or charter) during a given school year.
-The application is used to apply to all participating schools, thoughno application is needed for K-12 students who wish to transfer into their DCPS in-boundary school.
+The mid-year application is an application for students applying to PK3 – Grade 12 who move into the District midyear or who seek to transfer from their current school to another DC public school (DCPS or charter) during a given school year.
+The application is used to apply to all participating schools, though no application is needed for K-12 students who wish to transfer into their DCPS in-boundary school.
 Locate your in-boundary school here.
-The mid-year application period extends from October through mid-March during any given school year and the My School DC Hotline is open Monday – Friday, 8am – 5pm, and is equipped to provide multilingual assistance in submitting mid-year applications
+The mid-year application period extends from October through mid-March during any given school year.
+The My School DC Hotline is open Monday – Friday, 8am – 5pm, and is equipped to provide multilingual assistance in submitting mid-year applications.

-You must complete a mid-year application if you are seeking to enroll at or transfer to your DCPS in-boundary school for PK3 or PK4 only.
-Call the My School DC Hotline at (202) 888-6336 to apply.
-No application is needed for K-12 students who wish to transfer into their in-boundary school.
-You can locate your in-boundary DCPS school by entering your address here.
+You must complete a mid-year application if it is after October 5 and you are seeking to apply to transfer to your DCPS in-boundary school for PK3 or PK4 only.
+In-boundary PK3 and PK4 families who submit a mid-year application will be added to the school’s waitlist with an in-boundary preference.
+Mid-year applications are submitted by calling the My School DC Hotline at (202) 888-6336.
+No application is needed for K-12 students who wish to transfer into their DCPS in-boundary school.
+You can locate your DCPS in-boundary school by entering your address in the School Finder.

-Complete a mid-year application by calling the My School DC Hotline at (202) 888-6336.
+The mid-year application can only be completed by calling the My School DC Hotline at (202) 888-6336.
 The My School DC Hotline is open Monday – Friday, 8am – 5pm, and is equipped to provide multilingual assistance by way of staff and interpreters.

-My School DC posts schools with short waitlists here.
+My School DC posts schools with short waitlists.
 Offers from a waitlist are never guaranteed.
-Note: students can find their DCPS in-boundary school here.
+Note: Students can find their DCPS in-boundary school by using the School Finder.
 In grades K-12, mid-year applicants can directly enroll at their DCPS in-boundary school.

 Visit the What you need to apply page to learn what is needed to apply.

-The DC School Report Card is an interactive website that helps parents understand school performance and learn about the school itself, such as the closest public transportation routes, academic programs, extra-curricular options, and the best contact person for parents and families.
+The DC School Report Card is an interactive website published annually by the Office of the State Superintendent of Education (OSSE) that helps parents understand school performance and learn about the school itself, such as the closest public transportation routes, academic programs, extra-curricular options, and the best contact person for parents and families.
 The DC School Report Card answers crucial questions about your child’s current school and is a key resource for planning your child’s next educational step.
 The DC School Report Card is available here.
+Historical report card data from 2018, 2019, and 2020 can be found at this link

 The McKinney-Vento Homeless Education Assistance Act is a federal law that requires each state education agency (SEA) to ensure that children and youth who are experiencing homelessness have equal access to the same free and appropriate public education, including preschool education, as permanently housed children and youth.

-The Office for the State Superintendent of Education (OSSE) is the SEA for the District of Columbia and works closely with local education agencies (LEAs) to ensure this education is provided.
-To learn more about the Act and to find out who the homeless liaison is at your school, please visit OSSE’s Homeless Education Program webpage.
+The Office for the State Superintendent of Education (OSSE) is the SEA for the District of Columbia and works closely with local education agencies (LEAs) to ensure that educational opportunities, supports and services are provided.
+To learn more about the Act and to identify the homeless liaison for your school, please visit OSSE’s Homeless Education Program webpage.
 You may also contact OSSE’s Homeless Education Program for additional information at (202) 478-5927 or HEP.OSSE@dc.gov.

 No, students who are currently experiencing homelessness do not have to prove DC residency.
 The residency requirements include an exemption for students experiencing homelessness.
 If you have questions about your particular situation, please email HEP.OSSE@dc.gov or contact your school's homeless liaison.
 If you are unsure of who the homeless liaison is for your school, a list of DC homeless liaisons can be found here.